grew

 searchFind the thing

-linkWeave a formula into your PATH
+linkWeave formulas into your PATH

 unlinkCut the thread